dell/csm-docs/content/v1/replication/high-availability/powerstore-metro.md

 The creation of volumes in metro mode doesn't involve the replication sidecar or the common replication controller, nor does it cause the creation of any replication related custom resources.
 It just needs the `csi-powerstore` driver that implements the `CreateVolume` gRPC endpoint with metro capability for it to work.

 ### Host Registration for Powerstore Metro
 CSM PowerStore supports Host Registration as `Metro Connectivity` for registration of worker nodes as new hosts.
 Metro configuration is enabled via the array secret by specifying `metroTopology` as Uniform for a given array.
-To handle the metro configuration, the user will have to add node label on to the worker nodes, the node that fall in the same zone as in the array config will be considred as current system and the node that falls into a different zone will be considered as remote system.
+To handle the metro configuration, the user will have to add node label on to the worker nodes, the node that fall in the same zone as in the array config will be considered as current system and the node that falls into a different zone will be considered as remote system.

 ```yaml
 arrays: